 Mr. Spier completed his MBA at the Harvard Business School, class of 1993, and holds a First Class degree in PPE (Politics, Philosophy and Economics) from Oxford University.
 Upon graduating, he was co-awarded the George Webb Medley prize for the best performance in that year in Economics.
 While at Oxford he was a contemporary of David Cameron at Brasenose and attended economics tutorials with him.

 Spier is the CEO of the Spier family office.
-He also serves on the advisory board of Horasis, and is a co-host of TEDxZurich.
+He was a co-founder, along with Peter Hogenkamp and Tim Duhrkoop of TEDxZurich and is a former member of the Harvard Business School Alumni Board.

-Mr. Spier currently resides in Zurich, Switzerland with his wife Lory and their three children, Eva, Isaac and Sarah.
+Mr. Spier lives in Zurich, Switzerland with his wife Lory and their three children, Eva, Isaac and Sarah.